PayString/paystring-documentation/docs/aws-lambda-deploy.md

 _09dee7696e4d458fb16fead080465035.hodl.payid.ml.
 CNAME	_b1fddaad4657f8e03167be7b61dc3685.jfrzftwwjs.acm-validations.aws.
 ```

-Once the certificate request is completed, create the CNAME for your domain as specified in the output.
+When the certificate request is completed, create the CNAME for your domain as specified in the output.

 Wait for AWS Certificate Manager to issue your certificate before proceeding to the next command.

-#### Launching the PayID Lambda stack
+#### Launch the PayID Lambda stack

 Commamd: `./create-stack.sh <domain-name>`